flutter/website/src/docs/resources/faq.md

 ### Does Flutter run on the web?

-Yes, web support is currently available in the [beta][beta channel].
-You can compile existing Flutter code to work on the web, but at present not all platform plug-ins have a web equivalent.
+Yes, web support is available in the stable channel.
+You can compile existing Flutter code to work on the web.
 For more details, check out the [web instructions][].

 ### Can I use Flutter to build desktop apps?

-Yes, desktop support is in preview for Windows, macOS, and Linux.
+Yes, desktop support is in beta for Windows, macOS, and Linux.
 The current progress is documented on the [Desktop][desktop] page.

 ### Can I use Flutter inside of my existing native app?

-Yes, one fullscreen Flutter instance can be integrated per app on Android and iOS.

-See the integration documentation in the [add-to-app][] section of our website.
+Yes, learn more in the [add-to-app][] section of our website.
+Also, note that experimental support for adding [multiple Flutter screens or views][] is available.

 ### Can I access platform services and APIs like sensors and local storage?